Luke-McDonnell/DataScience/README.md

 A repository for Data Science work completed by Luke McDonnell.
 Here I will explain each file in this repository.

 Diss_Notebook.ipynb:
-This is the jupyter notebook file from my dissertation, which aimed to use the data from the National Childhood Development Study (Link below) to predict
+This is the jupyter notebook file from my dissertation, which aimed to use the data from the National Childhood Development Study (Link below) to predict symptoms of
 Anxiety and Depression in adults. https://cls.ucl.ac.uk/cls-studies/1958-national-child-development-study/